AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 * We create a folder in the results directory with a fixed prename "ResolventModes_&lt;int&gt;", where &lt;int&gt; is an integer starting from 0.
 If "ResolventModes_i" exists, the code increments the integer until the folder name is unique, ensuring results from different simulations are not overwritten.
 * Once the computation is complete, `k` response modes (each of size `N` × `Nw`) are saved as "U_hat_k&lt;int&gt;", where &lt;int&gt; represents the kth mode.
 Similarly, forcing modes are saved as "V_hat_k&lt;int&gt;".
 Finally, gains are saved as a single matrix "S_hat" of size `k` × `Nw`.

-Note: not all parameters have default values.
-If a parameter is not specified, you will receive a warning or error message.
+Note: not all variables have default values.
+If a variable is not specified, you will receive a warning or error message.

-#### Default values are provided for the following parameters:
+#### Default values are provided for the following variables:

 * `k`: `3`
 * `q`: `0`